 - Stomach pain

 - Abnormally slow or fast heartbeats

 Metformin was introduced as a “miracle drug” for diabetes a few decades back.
-In studies on women with PCOS, it also showed an impact on other than what it was intended for.
+In studies on PCOS patients, it also showed an impact on other than what it was intended for.
 This sparked interest in the use of metformin for treating the various symptoms of PCOS.
-However, its side effects profile, though small, can be a cause for worry.
+However, the side effects of Metformin for PCOS, although few, can be a cause for worry.